wagtail/wagtail/docs/advanced_topics/embeds.rst

 configuration for one provider without affecting the others.

-For example, this is how you can instruct Youtube to return videos in HTTPS (which must be done explictly for YouTube):
+For example, this is how you can instruct Youtube to return videos in HTTPS (which must be done explicitly for YouTube):

 .. code-block:: python